Wargaming (company): 2020s

-On February 26, 2022, amidst the 2022 Russian invasion of Ukraine, Creative Director of Wargaming Sergey Burkatovskiy was fired, following comments in support of the Russian invasion that he posted to his Facebook page.
-Following his termination, Wargaming made the statement that "Sergey is an employee of the company and expressed his personal opinion, which categorically does not coincide with the position of the company.
-All our staff are now focused on helping out our over 550 colleagues from Kyiv and their families...
+In February 2022, amidst the full-scale Russian invasion of Ukraine, Creative Director of Wargaming Sergey Burkatovskiy was fired following comments in support of Russia that he posted to his Facebook page.
+Following his termination, Wargaming made the statement that saying "all our staff are now focused on helping out our over 550 colleagues from Kyiv and their families...
 Sergei's opinion is in complete contradiction with the company's position.
 He is no longer an employee of Wargaming."
+Wargaming then left Russia and Belarus in April, losing $250 million in the process.
+Wargaming supported the Ukrainian people and its Kyiv studio with the start of the full-scale war in 2022 and donated US$1 million to Ukrainian Red Cross.
+The company left Russia and Belarus, and shut down offices in Minsk, Moscow and St. Petersburg.
+Wargaming suffered over US$250 million losses and 30% of the market.